-What To Look for in an HVAC Quote
+HVAC Replacement: What to Look for in an HVAC Quote

-When it is time to get a new HVAC system, it is best to ask for an estimate or quote from a contractor to give you an idea of how much it will cost to replace your system.
-Be sure to ask about specials or rebates that might help offset the cost, but know that those are more abundant in the spring and the fall.
-A scheduled HVAC maintenance contract like the Peace of Mind Protection Plan can also potentially shave off some dollars off the cost of replacing equipment, too, so be sure to ask about those options.
-Recently, we’ve seen a few HVAC quotes from other contractors that were puzzling to us and our customers.
+When it is time to get a new HVAC system, it is best to ask for an estimate or HVAC quote from a contractor to give you an idea of how much it will cost to replace your system.
+Recently, we’ve seen a few quotes from other contractors that were puzzling to us and our customers.
 We hope the following tips will help you ask the right questions, so you know what you are buying and can make an informed choice.

 Look for equipment model numbers and SEER ratings.

 One of our customers showed us a quote she had received from a different air conditioning contractor in Katy, Texas, and it lacked basic details that anyone would want to know.
 It simply stated they would replace their air conditioner with a SEER 16 model.
 There was no brand name and no model numbers.